The Greatest Poker TV Shows and How to Watch Online

 Celebrity Poker Showdown

-I give some of them credit in that they seem to have actually studied the game before embarrassing themselves on TV, but most players are just terrible.
+I give some of the celebrities credit in that they seem to have actually studied the game before embarrassing themselves on TV, but most players are just terrible.
 Sometimes they’ll have a celebrity on who’s actually a poker enthusiast like Ben Affleck, but his awful competition will usually draw out on him somehow.

 You can catch reruns during late-night hours throughout the week.
 Regulars include Phil ‘Unabomber‘ Laak and David Williams.
 Poker Royale is hosted by John Ahlers and poker professional Robert Williamson III does the commentary.

-Plus, it’s always nice to have some variety in your poker television diet.
+It’s always nice to have some variety in your poker television diet.

 I also like the commentary by Robert Williamson, but he can be a bit brutal on the players at times.